NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

 NC State Performance Insights

-- The Wolfpack's +296 scoring differential (outscoring opponents by 22.8 points per game) is a result of scoring 79.1 points per game (40th in college basketball) while allowing 56.3 per outing (51st in college basketball).
+- The Wolfpack have a +296 scoring differential, topping opponents by 22.8 points per game.
+They're putting up 79.1 points per game to rank 40th in college basketball and are allowing 56.3 per outing to rank 51st in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.